-Our coveted Best Buy logo is awarded only to the very best products in any given category.
-We award it to products and services which have satisfied or exceeded specific criteria based on the results of rigorous comparative tests and analysis carried out by Which? experts.
+Our coveted Best Buy recommendation is awarded only to the best products in the category in which they appear.
+We award it to products which have satisfied or exceeded specific criteria based on the results of rigorous comparative tests and analysis carried out by Which?.

-Our Best Buy recommendation is 100% independent - no company can nominate its own products or services for a Best Buy award.
-And because we do not accept advertising you can be confident that the only thing that influences our recommendations is our rigorous test and assessment criteria.
+Our Best Buy recommendation is 100% independent – no company can nominate its own products for a Best Buy award.
+Our tests are based on criteria and benchmarks set by impartial experts so you can be confident that the only thing influencing our recommendations is our rigorous test and assessment criteria.

 We don't just highlight the best products in a category.
 Unlike other magazines and websites that provide product reviews, we also name and shame the worst products as Don't Buys.

 We're able to make Don't Buy warnings based on our robust, lab-based product testing and our complete independence.
 At best a Don't Buy product will prove a waste of money – at worst it could be a threat to your family's safety, as our tests of smoke alarms, carbon monoxide detectors and child car seats have all shown.

 Don't Buy logos are typically given to products with an overall test score of less than 40% or 45%, but may also be awarded when serious health and safety issues are detected by our tests.